The 5 Best Corner Shower Caddy – Our Top Selections [Updated 2020]

 The pole allows the trays, or shelves, to be adjusted according to bottle size or height.
 That’s my favorite feature.
 This also comes with automatic draining and protective barriers to keep the trays from toppling over, spilling your goods.

 Allzone took it easy on us with the price tag.
-I know a deal when I smell one.
+I know a deal when I small one.
 Are you sniffing what I’m sniffing?

 This comes with one reinforced aluminum pole, but it extends up to 9 feet.
 It nestles between your ceiling and floor nicely thanks to a high-compression spring with rubber grips.
 The modifiable shelves slide up and down for your convenience.

 Towel hangers clamp and attach onto the pole for your convenience.
-This is where I put my washcloths and loofah scrubbers-on-a-rope.
+This is where I put my washcloths and loofah scrubbers on-a-rope.
 These hangers come in handy every single time.
-Storage hooks are able to contain your toothbrushes, razors and a myriad of other accoutrements.
+Storage hooks are able to contain your bath mat, toothbrushes, razors and a myriad of other accouterments.

 There are these wide, distinctive holes that will enable you to place your bottles upside down, and from there, you can squeeze them, dishing out their contents like it’s nobody’s business.
 Too fun, too brilliant.
 I’m a fan.